openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 The list of main transformations responsible for a layout change are: *`extensions/middle/ApplyPermutations.py`*, *`extensions/middle/InsertLayoutPropagationTransposes.py`*, *`extensions/middle/MarkSubgraphsWithCorrectLayout.py`*, *`extensions/middle/ApplyNHWCtoNCHWpermutation.py`* and *`extensions/middle/LayoutChangeForConstantShapePaths.py`*.
-For more details on how the layout change works, refer to the source code of these transformations.

 ### Back Phase <a name="back-phase"></a>
 The back phase starts after the layout change to NCHW.
 This phase contains mostly the following transformations: